2021QTester/ATEE2021/README.md

 ATEE2021 is an automated testing tool for Android applications.
 Based on Q-testing, ATEE2021 employs an action equivalence evaluation engine to find and merge redundant actions with similar functions by exploiting both GUI appearance and functionscation under test.

-For more technical details, please refer to our ICSE '21 paper.

 ## Installation